- Family Resources

 Section 504 plans shall be reviewed at least annually and eligibility is determined at least every three years by the Section 504 committee.

 Section 504 inquires may be submitted to the 504 chairperson at the school level which is usually the school counselor.
-Questions may also be directed to Dr. Kendra King, Director of Student Services and Achievement.
+Questions may also be directed to Katrina Lee, Supervisor of Special Education.